Welcome to the 11th Annual Festival of Trees

 There is something for everyone at the Festival.
 Children will find a variety of fun crafts and activities in the Kids’s Corner (additional activity ticket required).
-The Kid's Corner is only open on certain days, check the Festival schedule for dates and times.
+The Kid's Corner is only open on the weekends, check the Festival schedule dates and times.
 Singers, musicians, dancers and more will be featured on the stage throughout the Festival, and strolling magicians will be on hand to dazzle the crowd with some amazing tricks.

 Sunday, Nov.
 18 from 5:00 to 7:00 p.m. – SILENT AUCTION BIDBOARD CLOSING

 There are many ways you can be part of the Festival of Trees and help out a great cause by becoming a sponsor or volunteering.
 For information about sponsorships, click here.
 Volunteers are needed before, during and after the event.
 Help is needed before the event for decorating of trees, gingerbread houses and wreaths as well as set up of the event.
 During the Festival, volunteers are needed in the various areas of the event.
 Clean up after the event is a big job and volunteer help is greatly appreciated.
 For information about becoming a volunteer, click here.